 Eating problems.
 Feeding is one of the most common problems faced by children with cleft lip and cleft palate.
 As the roof of the mouth isn’t formed properly, the child may face problems sucking and swallowing.
 To combat this issue, there are specially designed baby bottles and nipples to help the baby swallow fluids that go down to the stomach instead of flowing back through the nose.
 Children with cleft palate can also wear man-made palate for eating food that provides nutrition for healthy development.

 Ear infections/hearing loss.
-Ear infections occur when one of the eustachian tubes become blocked or swollen, causing the fluid to build up in space behind the eardrum.
+Ear infections occur when one of the eustachian tubes becomes blocked or swollen, causing the fluid to build up in space behind the eardrum.
 Children with cleft palate are more prone to ear infections as eustachian tubes are small tubes that run from each ear to the back of the throat.
 The same should be taken care in order to avoid further complications like hearing loss.
 Special tubes are placed in the eardrums for fluid drainage to prevent ear infections.

 Speech problems.
 The sounds that form when we speak are due to muscle contractions.
 Children with cleft palate have abnormal speech or their voice sounds too nasal due to the opening in the roof of the mouth and lip which restricts muscle movement.
 Parents can opt for surgeries in some cases, and as for others, a special doctor known as a speech pathologist is consulted to resolve difficulties.